macia1/FakerAndroid/README.md

 - Run（Note：reason of dex cache,when there have a smali file modification you should make a uninstallation of before installation before run it ）
 ##### 3、Advanced
 - Original java class call
-  With the help of javaScaffoding write your java to call original class in app moudle(app/src/main/java)
+  With the help of javaScaffoding write your java code to call original class in app moudle(app/src/main/java)
 - Original java class replacement
   Write java code in moudle app（app/src/main/java）,keep the class name and package name corresponding same as the original class
 - So Hook